Why Jair Bolsonaro left Brazil for Florida (and what Biden can do about it)

 What options would Biden have for sending Bolsonaro away?

-The U.S. doesn't need a legal justification to revoke a foreigner's visa, which it might have to do in the case of Bolsonaro.
+The U.S. doesn't need a legal justification to revoke a foreigner's visa, which it could easily do in the case of Bolsonaro.

-That's because many heads of state enter the U.S. on an A-1 visa, which is normally canceled after the recipient leaves office, according to diplomatic sources quoted in Reuters.
+Many heads of state enter the U.S. on a temporary A-1 visa, which doesn't have a uniform time limit but varies depending on the purpose of the visit.

-But that changes if a recipient is in the U.S. before their term ends.
-There's no set time limit on how long someone can stay in the United States on an A-1.
+It's unclear whether Bolsonaro entered the U.S. on an A-1 visa or whether such a visa would've expired when his term did.

 The State Department had not returned NPR's request for comment at the time of publication.

+A Biden decision to keep Bolsonaro in the U.S. might be less of a political decision than a safety one: Bolsonaro's return could spark more violence.

-Another potential scenario would be a Brazilian judge signing an arrest warrant for Bolsonaro, given the impending investigations.
+Should Biden decide not to deport Bolsonaro, a Brazilian judge could start the extradition process by signing an arrest warrant based on pending investigations.

-If he refused to return on his own, he could be detained by U.S. agents, which could, in turn, lead to a lengthy extradition battle in the courts.
+If Bolsonaro refused to return on his own, he could be detained by U.S. agents, which could, in turn, lead to a lengthy extradition battle in the courts.

+How lengthy?
+One recent precedent is the case of former Panamanian President Ricardo Martinelli, who fled the country for the U.S. in 2015 after his term ended amid impending criminal investigations.

+Feeley, who was ambassador at the time, said that Martinelli's arrest warrant was issued by the Panama Supreme Court in 2015 and posted to Interpol in 2016.
+But thanks to bureaucratic delays amid a presidential change in power and various legal hold-ups, Martinelli wasn't arrested for another 18 months.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.